-DTaP: 4 doses of DTaP/DTP/DT are acceptable if $4^{th}$ dose was administered on or after child's $4^{th}$ birthday.
+DTaP: 4 doses of DTaP/DTP/DT are acceptable if 4^{th} dose was administered on or after child's 4^{th} birthday.

-Polio\: 3 doses of Polio are acceptable for all grade levels if the 3rd dose was given on or after the 4th birthday and at least 6 months after the previous dose.
+Polio: 3 doses of Polio are acceptable for all grade levels if the 3rd dose was given on or after the 4th birthday and at least 6 months after the previous dose.

-\For all students, the final dose must be administered on or after the 4th birthday and be administered at least 6 months after the previous dose.
+For students in grades K-10, the final dose must be administered on or after the 4th birthday and be administered at least 6 months after the previous dose.